Shortest path embeddings of graphs on surfaces: Higher genus: positive results

 \textbf{Step 5: Conclusion} Since $X_2$ is empty, no triangle in the image of $\Phi$ is degenerate.
 Furthermore, all the $X_1$ are reduced to a single point and thus $K(v)$ is zero for all the vertices $v$.
 The only remaining possible pathology is if all the triangles adjacent to a non-boundary vertex $v$ are mapped to a half-plane around $\Phi(v)$.
 By the convexity constraint, this can only happen if the edges adjacent to $v$ are aligned, but this would yield degenerate triangles.
 Therefore $\Phi$ is a local homeomorphism of degree $1$, hence it is a global homeomorphism and $\varphi$ is an embedding. \fi

 \subparagraph*{Acknowledgements} We are grateful to \'Eric Colin de Verdi\`ere for his involvement in the early stages of this research.
-We also thank Sergio Cabello, Francis Lazarus, Bojan Mohar, Eric Sedgwick and Uli Wagner for helpful discussions and Xavier Goaoc for organizing the workshop that led to this work.
+We also thank Sergio Cabello, Francis Lazarus, Bojan Mohar, Eric Sedgwick, Uli Wagner and the anonymous referees for helpful remarks, and Xavier Goaoc for organizing the workshop that led to this work.

 \ifappendix